 - If you have a water hammer problem, install water hammer arrestors.
 By reducing shock, these help extend the life of affected pipes.

 - Ensure all building and renovation work is undertaken by a licensed professional.

-If you have had a concealed leak repaired on your property by a licensed plumber, you may be eligible for a reduction in high consumption charges as a result of the leak.
-Your application will be assessed in accordance with the eligibility criteria as set out in Council's Concealed Leaks Policy.
-(PDF 73 KB).
-If you meet all of the eligibility criteria, please complete a Concealed Leak Remission Application.
+If you have had a concealed leak on your property repaired by a licensed plumber, you may be eligible for a reduction in high consumption charges as a result of the leak.
+Your application will be assessed in accordance with the eligibility criteria as set out in Council's Concealed Leak Remission Policy (2015/2016) (PDF 136 KB).
+If you meet all of the eligibility criteria, please complete a Concealed Leak Remission Application (PDF 171 KB).